- 1 year of college-level calculus

 Note: a MCP/MS student will be assessed CRP's prorated professional degree fees.

-If you are admitted, and enrolled, into one program and then decide you would like to add the second program, you must add the second degree objective through a petition.
+If you are admitted, and enrolled, into one program and then decide you would like to add the second program, you must add the second degree objective by applying online a second time.

-Students in CRP not previously admitted to the joint program should submit an application the CEE TE Admissions Officer that includes:
+Students in CRP not previously admitted to the joint program should submit an application that includes: